Coronavirus Prompts Abercrombie, Nike, Others to Close Shops

 By Suzanne Kapner and Sarah Nassauer

-U.S. retailers from Abercrombie Fitch to Urban Outfitters to Nike are closing hundreds of stores across the country, unprecedented moves to stem the spread of the new coronavirus.
+U.S. clothing and mall retailers from Abercrombie & Fitch Co. to Nike Inc. are closing thousands of stores across the country for two weeks, unprecedented moves to stem the spread of the new coronavirus.

+On Sunday, the companies said they would temporarily shut their U.S. shops but continue paying their store workers and taking online orders.
+The list included sportswear makers like Lululemon Athletica Inc. and Under Armour Inc., as well as the owners of popular chains like Urban Outfitters, Hollister and Lush Cosmetics.

 Grocers and other chains that sell foods, medicines and household essentials have promised to stay open and restock as people race to fill pantries and refrigerators.
-Walmart Inc. and grocers including Kroger Co. and Publix said they would keep stores open, but limit overnight hours for cleanings and to adequately restock shelves.
+Walmart Inc. and grocers Kroger Co. and Publix said they will limit overnight hours for cleanings and restocking shelves.

-"We're all committed to making sure we're keeping our stores open to serve the American consumer who's rapidly stocking up on household essentials," Target Inc. Chief Executive Brian Cornell said at a White House press conference Friday.
-The company is "making sure we run safe stores and creating an environment that is safe for our team members," he said.
+"We're all committed to making sure we're keeping our stores open to serve the American consumer who's rapidly stocking up on household essentials," Target Inc. Chief Executive Brian Cornell said at a White House news conference Friday.
+The company is "making sure we run safe stores and creating an environment that is safe for our team members."

 On Saturday, Apple Inc. said all of its stores outside Greater China would be closed until March 27 in light of the worsening spread of the virus.
 Apple stores in China were open Saturday, a sign of how the threat of the epidemic has shifted.
 Apple said a retail employee at its Santa Monica, Calif., store tested positive for the virus.